MicrosoftDocs/SupportArticles-docs/support/windows-client/virtualization/cant-use-kdump-kexec-linux-virtual-machines-hyper-v.md

 ---
-title: Can't use kdump or kexec for Linux virtual machines
+title: Can't use kdump or kexec for Linux virtual machines on Hyper-V
 description: Provides a resolution for the issue that kdump or kexec cannot be used for Linux virtual machines on Hyper-V. ms.date: 09/21/2020
 author: Deland-Han